Verticordia fragrans

-Verticordia fragrans, commonly known as hollyhock verticordia, is a flowering plant in the myrtle family, Myrtaceae and is endemic to the south-west of Western Australia.
+Verticordia fragrans, commonly known as hollyhock verticordia, is a species of flowering plant in the myrtle family, Myrtaceae and is endemic to the south-west of Western Australia.
 It is an openly branched shrub with egg-shaped leaves and spikes of sweetly scented, pink and white flowers in spring and early summer.

 Description

 Verticordia fragrans is a shrub which grows to a height of 0.45-3 m and a width of 0.45-1 m and has a single, openly branched stem at its base.
 The leaves are thin, egg-shaped to elliptic or almost round in shape, 1.5-4 mm long.

 The flowers are sweetly scented, arranged in spreading spike-like groups, each flower on a stalk about 1.5-3 mm long.
 The sepals are pink, rarely white, 3.5-4 mm long and have 6 to 9 white feathery lobes.
 The petals are erect, deep to pale pink or rarely white, 4.0-4.5 mm long, about 3 mm wide with a few short hairs around the edge.
 The style is 5 mm, curved near the top with a few hairs near the tip.
 Flowering time is from October to November or December.